4 min read

 Openness to Change

 In today’s business environment, where change seemingly happens overnight, adaptability and flexibility are critical collaboration skills for team leaders.
 Leaders who embrace change foster a team culture that encourages innovative thinking, experimentation, and continuous improvement.
+Satir's Change Model mentions how important it is to be open to change for successfully navigating the transition process.
 These leaders who demonstrate a willingness to explore new ideas inspire their team members to do the same.
 When an entire team behaves in this manner, it enables them to navigate through uncertainty and ambiguity, guiding them toward their shared goals, no matter what is thrown their way.

 Delegation